sabihsaleh/neighbours/README.md

 - Add model/s
   - For example, you might want to add a `Listings` table
+  - We need to create a new table in the same way
 - Generate the migration file
   - `cd` into `/NeighboursApp`
   - Decide what you want to call the migration file
+  - `CreateListingsTable` would work for this one
+  - `dotnet ef migrations add CreateListingsTable`
+- Run the migration
+  - `dotnet ef database update`

+- Change the model/s
+  * For example, you might want to add a title to the `Listing` model
+  * In which case, you would add a new field there

+- Generate the migration file
+  - `cd` into `/NeighboursApp`
+  - Decide what you wan to call the migration file
-  - `AddListingsTable` would work for this one
+  - `AddTitleToLisitings` would work for this one
-  - `dotnet ef migrations add AddListingsTable`
+  - `dotnet ef migrations add AddTitleToListings`
 - Run the migration
   - `dotnet ef database update`